Creating Custom Albumentations Transforms

 While Albumentations provides a wide array of built-in transformations, you might need to create your own custom logic.
-This guide walks through the process step-by-step, referencing the typical flow of a custom transform.
+This guide walks through the core patterns: choosing a base class, sampling parameters, applying them to one or more targets, validating configuration, and passing custom data.

 • Implement novel augmentation techniques.